ciabo14/SelfDrivingCarND_UnscentendKalmanFilter/README.md

 ```
 The executables is compiled in order to be executed with the single usage for lidar or radar or with the usage of both.
 The usage of a single sensor will select data from the input file in order to use only L|R or data from all the sensors.

-## NIS index analysis and noise optimization:

-Process noise parameters were optimized using the NIS indicator.
-The consistency check was done in the dataset *obj_pose-laser-radar-synthetic-input.txt*.
-Since process noise is define by two parameters sigma_a and sigma_yawdd, we have 2 degree of freedom and the NIS reference value is **5.991**.

-Whit the noise values optimized, the percentage of the vaules over the reference values are **6.6%**.

 ## Results

 The computed RMSE, also output of the executable, is stricty dependant on the sensor used.
 The results for the provided files are: